Calculating the Number of Solar Panels Needed for Your Business Premises

-Exact answers are not easy to come by, simply because a detailed and thorough consultation with a solar panel expert is the only way to understand which solar panel system will work best for you.
+Exact answers are not easy to come by, simply because a detailed and thorough consultation with a commercial solar panel expert is the only way to understand which solar panel system will work best for you.
 With solar power, there is no one-size-fits-all.
 Nevertheless, in this guide, we’ll look at factors to consider when estimating the number of panels required.

 The factors influencing the number of panels needed

 Many business owners immediately think of the size of their business premises, but this isn’t the only thing to bear in mind.
 There are four main factors influencing solar panel number:

 - The size of the roof (or area where panels can be installed)

 The profile of your consumption e.g. 9 to 5 or 24/7/365.
 Other things like your business niche and nature of the premises certainly matter, but to a lesser degree than the above.
 Cost is also a significant factor, and determines to a large extent the type of panel you’re willing to invest in.
 This in turn influences the size and type of the panel, since more expensive, more efficient panels are typically smaller.

 What it ultimately comes down to is how much energy your business requires, and how best to supply this given the parameters and limitations in place.
 To assess the impact of each of these factors, you’ll need to conduct a detailed professional assessment, which takes into account both your energy profile and your business premises.